kandelvijaya/website/content/post/extensibleAnalyticsLibraryDesign.md

 ## Not following the ritual

 Today we are going to look at how can we write a analytics library that can be extended but not modified.
-Remember, the open close priniciple.
+Remember, the open close principle.
 Our library must be open for extension but closed for modification.
 We will briefly walk through different approaches iOS devs have put before me and evaluate those under 2 points from outside the library.
 I will use analytics as an example.
 There is a wonderful talk by [obj.io guys and Brandon Kase](https://talk.objc.io/episodes/S01E89-extensible-libraries-2-protocol-composition) which uses drawing instead of analytics.
 That talk was the inspiration for me to tackle analytics problem in similar realm.